 Information on the Tribe and Native American Gaming

-The Prairie Band Potawatomi's main website used to be pbpindiantribe.com.
-In Fall 2007 they created a second site, pbpnation.org.
+The Prairie Band Potawatomi's main website is pbpindiantribe.com.

 To date the PBPN has only officially acknowledged the "bingo hall" (the $25